amorist/awesome/README.md

 - [theatre-js/theatre](https://github.com/theatre-js/theatre) - Motion design editor for the web
 - [7kms/react-illustration-series](https://github.com/7kms/react-illustration-series) - 图解react源码, 用大量配图的方式, 致力于将react原理表述清楚.
 - [gorhom/react-navigation-scrollable-modal](https://github.com/gorhom/react-navigation-scrollable-modal) - This is a POC to replicate the native interaction behavior of iOS modal presentation with React Navigation.
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, Pi 5, any Ubuntu/Debian system, or a VPS.
 - [calcom/cal.com](https://github.com/calcom/cal.com) - Scheduling infrastructure for absolutely everyone.
 - [edp963/davinci](https://github.com/edp963/davinci) - Davinci is a DVsaaS (Data Visualization as a Service) Platform
 - [clauderic/dnd-kit](https://github.com/clauderic/dnd-kit) - The modern, lightweight, performant, accessible and extensible drag & drop toolkit for React.